-Pupils who achieve 100% attendance at the following points in the school year will be awarded bronze, silver and gold badges which are awarded in an assembly and may be worn on blazers or jumpers.
+Pupils who achieve 100% attendance at the following points in the school year will be awarded badges which are celebrated in an assembly and may be worn on blazers or jumpers.

 Exceptional Leave of Absence During Term Time